-These metal guards either come built into a lot of modern work boots, or they are sold separate, and you can attach them yourself.
-Not only will metatarsal guards help protect your feet from the dangers of falling objects, they will also help keep debris from worming it’s way in.
+These metal guards either come built into a lot of modern work boots, or they are sold separately, and you can attach them yourself.
+Not only will metatarsal guards help protect your feet from the dangers of falling objects, but they will also help keep debris from worming its a way in.

 If you are completely indecisive about which work boot will be the best choice for you, then we encourage you to check out our free, in-depth reviews and guides for choosing the most comfortable work boots.
 Of course, your personal preference plays a huge part in purchasing the right pair for you, but we have been around the block a few times, and we have tried and tested more work boots than you could ever imagine.
 When it comes to your health, there is no room for trial and error.
 We have already done the hard work for you.
 Simply head over to the review section, and start reading.
 We promise it won’t take you long to find the perfect pair.